privacy-tech-lab/gpc-web-crawler/README.md

 You can install the GPC Web Crawler on a consumer-grade computer.
 We use a MacBook.
 Get started as follows:

 0. If you want to test sites' compliance with a particular law, for example, the California Consumer Privacy Act (CCPA), make sure to crawl the sites from a computer in the respective geographical location.
 If you are located in a different location, you can use a VPN.
 We perform our crawls for the CCPA using [Mullvad VPN](https://mullvad.net/en) set to Los Angeles, California.
+Generally, if you want to perform your crawl for a particular location different from yours, you will need to set your VPN accordingly.

 1. Sign in to [Docker](https://www.docker.com/get-started/), or create a Docker account if you do not already have one.